JaxGaussianProcesses/GPJax/paper.md

 # Wider Software Ecosystem

-From both an applied and methodological perspective, GP models have been a widely used tool in the statistics and machine learning community.
+From both an applied and methodological perspective, GP models are a widely used tool in the statistics and machine learning community.
 Much of this success can be attributed to range of high-quality software packages that faciliate GP modelling.
 Within the Python community, the three most popular packages for GP modelling are GPFlow [@matthews2017gpflow], GPyTorch [@gardner2018gpytorch], and GPy [@gpy2014].
 Despite each of these packages being indispensible tools for the community, none of them support integration with a Jax-based workflow.
 GPJax seeks to resolve this issue.

 For completeness, packages written for languages other than Python include GPML [@rasmussen2010gaussian] in Matlab, GaussianProcesses.jl [@fairbrother2022gaussianprocesses], AugmentedGaussianProcesses.jl [@fajou20a] and Stheno [@stheno2022tebbutt] all in Julia.